BedquiltDB/bedquilt-core/README.md

 # Warning

-Bedquilt is currently worse-than-alpha quality and should not be used in production, or anywher else for that matter.
+Bedquilt is currently worse-than-alpha quality and should not be used in production, or anywhere else for that matter.
 If Bedquilt kills your database, just imagine me whispering "told you so" and think hard about how you got yourself into this mess.